kamirasherman/kaysherman/README.md

 ## 🚀 About Me

 I'm a Cybersecurity and IAM professional with 10+ years of experience across healthcare operations, technical support, and data analytics, now applying that foundation to identity and access management, vulnerability assessment, and security risk analysis.
-I'm completing my M.S. in Information Technology (Cybersecurity) at Capella University in September 2026.
+I recently earned my M.S. in Information Technology (Cybersecurity) from Capella University (September 2026).

 My work blends hands-on technical execution — identity administration, vulnerability scanning, firewall analysis — with the operational and governance judgment built over a decade in HIPAA-regulated environments.
 I'm especially interested in how identity, access, and security controls work together to protect systems, and I use this GitHub to document the labs, projects, and hands-on learning that support that focus.

 ## 🎯 Career Focus

 I'm targeting roles in **Cybersecurity Analysis, Identity & Access Management, and Technical Project Management** — bringing together technical security fundamentals, IAM tooling, and real project delivery experience.
-I'm currently serving as Project Manager for a graduate capstone team building a phishing simulation and security awareness platform, managing delivery in Jira and leading client stakeholder meetings from requirements through launch.
+For my graduate capstone, I served as Project Manager for a team building a phishing simulation and security awareness platform, managing delivery in Jira and leading client stakeholder meetings from requirements through launch.

+📬 I'm currently open to new opportunities — feel free to reach out via LinkedIn.

 ## 📂 Featured Projects